Michigan Legal Malpractice Attorneys

 What is legal malpractice?

-Legal malpractice is when your lawyer makes a mistake while representing you, and you are harmed as a result.
+In its simplest terms, legal malpractice is when your lawyer makes a mistake while representing you, and you are harmed as a result.

 How do you prove legal malpractice in Michigan?